Nethereum/Nethereum.BlockchainProcessing/README.md

 **Architecture**

-In additition to the processors there are a library of tools and components that can be used separately.
+In addition to the processors there are a library of tools and components that can be used separately.

 **Related projects**

-The following projects build on the processing libary to provide pluggable off the shelf and re-usable components.
+The following projects build on the processing library to provide pluggable off the shelf and re-usable components.
 * Blockchain storage, store chain data - includes adapters for Azure Table Storage, CSV, SQL Server, Sqlite, Cosmos.  https://github.com/Nethereum/Nethereum.BlockchainStorage/
 * Azure Search - index chain data easily  https://github.com/Nethereum/Nethereum.BlockchainStorage/tree/master/Nethereum.BlockchainStore.Search.Samples